Stallings's Fibring Theorem and $\mathrm{PD}^3$-pairs

 \begin{thm} Let $(G, \mathcal{H})$ be a $\mathrm{PD}^3$-pair.
 If $G$ admits a homomorphism onto $\Z$ with finitely generated kernel then $G$ is the fundamental group of an aspherical 3-manifold $M$, and $\mathcal H$ is the family of the fundamental groups of the boundary components of $M$.
 Moreover, the manifold $M$ fibres over the circle, and each of the boundary components is either a torus or a Klein bottle. \end{thm}

+When $\mathcal H = \emptyset$ and the kernel is of type $\mathrm{FP}_2$, this result was proved by Thomas \cite[Theorem 5]{Thomas1984}, and Hillman later showed \cite[Theorem~1.19]{Hillman2002} that it suffices to know that the kernel is finitely generated.

+The case with boundary, that is, $\mathcal H \neq \emptyset$, is more tricky.
+Hillman \cite[Theorem 2]{Hillman1987} recovers most of \cref{PD3_group} when the kernel is again of type $\mathrm{FP}_2$.
+He relies on the following result of Bieri \cite[Corollary 8.6]{Bieri1981}: if $G$ is a group of cohomological dimension $2$, then any normal infinite-index subgroup $K \leqslant G$ of type $\mathrm{FP}_2$ must be free.
+The analogue of Bieri's result is false if one assumes only that $K$ is finitely generated, even in the case $G/K \simeq \Z$, with the Rips construction \cite{Rips1982} providing an ample source of counterexamples.

+To circumvent this finiteness issue, one can use the theory of Novikov homology.
+This was done by Hillman~\cite[Theorem 9.9]{Hillman2020} via the work of Kochloukova~\cite{Kochloukova2006}.
+We also use Novikov rings in our proof, but in a more direct fashion.

+The \emph{Novikov ring} $\nov$ associated to $\phi$ is the ring obtained by taking all functions $G \to \Z$ whose support intersected with $\phi^{-1}([-\infty,\kappa))$ is finite for every $\kappa \in \mathbb{R}$.
+Since $\nov$ contains $\Z G$, multiplication turns it into a $\Z G$-module.
+The only fact about Novikov rings that we are going to use is the generalised Sikorav's theorem:

+The case $m=1$ was proved by Sikorav in his thesis \cite{Sikorav1987}; the more general version above is a combination of theorems of Schweitzer \cite[Theorm A.1]{Bieri2007} and Bieri--Renz \cite[Theorem B]{BieriRenz1988}.
+For a yet more general statement, see the work of S.~Fisher \cite{Fisher2021}.

-\begin{proof} Let $(G, \mathcal{H})$ be as in the statement, with $\mathcal{H} = \{H_i\}_{i\in I}$.
+\begin{proof}[Proof of \cref{PD3_group}] Let $(G, \mathcal{H})$ be as in the statement, with $\mathcal{H} = \{H_i\}_{i\in I}$.
 Let $K$ be the kernel of the epimorphism $\phi \colon G \to \Z$ and suppose that $K$ is finitely generated.
 We start by showing that $K$ is of type $\mathrm{FP}_2$.
 When $\mathcal H = \emptyset$, this is a special case of Hillman's result \cite[Theorem~1.19]{Hillman2002}; another argument can be extracted from the proof of \cite[Theorem 5.32]{Kielak2020a}.
 When $\mathcal H \neq \emptyset$, the possibility of some element of $\mathcal H$ lying entirely in $K$ causes a certain amount of annoyance, and stands in the way of using Hillman's proof.
 The second argument does however generalise, in a rather non-direct way, as follows.

-We form the \emph{Novikov ring} $\nov$ associated to $\phi$ by taking all functions $G \to \Z$ whose support intersected with $\phi^{-1}([-\infty,\kappa))$ is finite for every $\kappa \in \RR$.
-Since $\nov$ contains $\Z G$, multiplication turns it into a $\Z G$-module.
-The only fact about Novikov rings that we are going to use is the generalised Sikorav's theorem:

-The case $m=1$ was proved by Sikorav in his thesis \cite{Sikorav1987}; the more general version above is a combination of \cite[Theorm A.1]{Bieri2007} by Schweitzer, and \cite[Theorem B]{BieriRenz1988} by Bieri--Renz.
-For a yet more general statement, see the work of S.~Fisher \cite{Fisher2021}.